 Charleston has several grand historic hotels.
 The French Quarter Inn has been ranked among the world’s best hotels by Travel + Leisure.
 So luxury travelers are well covered.

 If you’re traveling to Charleston on a budget, you’re probably best off booking an Airbnb.
 If you’ve never used the service, sign up here to receive $40 off your first stay over $75!

 Things to Do in Charleston, South Carolina

 Rainbow Row features the longest collection of Georgian row houses in the United States.
 There are thirteen colorful houses side by side near the waterfront beginning at the end of East Bay Street.
 This is one of the most photographed areas of the city.

 Fort Sumter is where the US Civil War began.
-On April 12th, 1861, a confederate militia fired the first shots on the federal fort in Charleston Harbor.
-34 hours later the fort fell, and took the Union armies four years to reclaim it.
+On April 12th, 1861, a Confederate militia fired the first shots on the federal fort in Charleston Harbor.
+34 hours later the fort fell and it took the Union armies four years to reclaim it.
 Today, you can catch a ferry to Fort Sumter from Liberty Square and Patriots Place.
 Fort Sumter Tours last around 2 hours and 15 minutes and costs $22 for adults and $14 for children.

 Slave Mart Museum

 For a reminder of the tragic history of the south, visit the Old Slave Mart Museum in the French Quarter.
 This is the last slave market building remaining in South Carolina.
 It is haunting to visit a place where human beings were once auctioned off like cattle.
 If you visit one of the pretty plantations outside Charleston, be sure to also visit the Slave Mart as well.